Calgary Psychologist Specializing in Therapy for

 Loss, Life Transitions, and Difficult Adjustments

-I am a registered psychologist in the province of Alberta.
-I completed an honours bachelor’s degree in psychology at the University of Calgary before completing master’s and doctoral degrees in counselling psychology at McGill University, specializing in clinical health psychology.
-I have provided psychological services in various settings including private practice, a university psychology clinic, and multiple hospital outpatient clinics.
-I completed my residency training at the McGill University Health Centre’s Glen Site, with rotations at the Chronic Viral Illness Service, the Psychosocial Oncology Program, and the Balfour Mount Palliative Care Unit.
-After receiving my doctorate, I completed three years of additional training as a postdoctoral fellow with McGill University’s Faculty of Medicine and Health Sciences, focusing on supporting the psychological wellbeing of individuals affected by cancer.
+Dr. Tyler Brown, a registered psychologist based in Calgary, Alberta, is dedicated to supporting individuals as they navigate life’s challenges and transitions.
+His educational background includes an Honours Bachelor’s degree in Psychology from the University of Calgary, followed by both Master’s and Doctoral degrees from McGill University, where he specialized in clinical and health psychology.
+During his doctoral training, Dr. Brown completed a residency at the McGill University Health Centre’s Glen Site, gaining valuable experience through rotations in the Chronic Viral Illness Service, the Psychosocial Oncology Program, and the Balfour Mount Palliative Care Unit.
+After completing his doctorate, he pursued three additional years of advanced training as a postdoctoral fellow with McGill University’s Faculty of Medicine and Health Sciences, focusing on enhancing the psychological well-being of individuals affected by cancer.